azurecitadel/azurecitadel.github.io/workshops/terraform/lab5.md

 * List the roles again
 * Display the new role definitions using `az role definition list --name Terraform`

-### Allowing permissions to Azure Active Directory
+## Adding API Permissions to Azure Active Directory

+For Azure Active Directory resources you will need additional API permissions:

+* Creating service principals and applications
+    * azurerm_azuread_application
+    * azurerm_azuread_service_principal
+    * azurerm_azuread_service_principal_password

 This area actually falls outside of ARM.
 When you created the Terraform service principal, you also created an App Registration.

-We'll add some API Permissions so that this app has API permissions within AAD.
+You can give this registered app additional permissions for various APIs.

 As per the note at the top of the [azurerm_azuread_service_principal](https://www.terraform.io/docs/providers/azurerm/r/azuread_service_principal.html) documentation, the service principal will need Read & Write All Applications and Sign In & Read User Profile in the AAD API.
 This is the legacy API rather than the newer Microsoft Graph.

+There are two types of permissions.

+    1. Delegated.
+The app is permitted to drive the API but within the scope of the "parent" ID.
+Therefore if the admin running `terraform apply` does not have access to create objects within AAD then the delegated permission will also not have access.
+This is relatively safe.
+    1. Application.
+The permission is absolute and therefore inherently less secure.
+Give thought before adding Role permissions and be selective on who then has access to the service principal credentials.

-#### Portal
+### Portal

 As you can tell from the labs, I like to automate wherever possible.
 As a one off task this is quicker via the portal, especially as the final step does not appear to have a matching CLI command yet.